Fiserv/firstvision-latam/docs/english/main-cases/account.md

 This API use the account number as search parameter and an existing customer number that will be use to establish a new link.

-**PUT** `/account/customer`
+**PUT** `/account/v2/customer`

 The description of each API field can be found within the specifications defined in the portal.

 ## Find Account Detail

-The API **ACCOUNT/DETAI**L allow a user the get all the account information previously added through the API **ACCOUNT/ADD** in a test environment, this account information is received in API response message after the API is called.
+The API **ACCOUNT/DETAIL** allow a user the get all the account information previously added through the API **ACCOUNT/ADD** in a test environment, this account information is received in API response message after the API is called.

 Information as account status, customer number, account block codes, credit limit, waive flags, etc, will be display with this API.

-This API require the account number as search parameter along with banj id (organization).
+This API require the account number as search parameter along with bank id (organization).

-**POST** `/account/details`
+**POST** `/account/details-L8VG`

 The description of each API field can be found within the specifications defined in the portal.